Looking for a Hong Kong online business bank account that you can connect your Paypal and Stripe / Braintree merchant account to?

 We here at Global From Asia know the pain that you, our entrepreneurs and hard working global business owners have been going through.
 As digital nomads; e-commerce sellers and FBA business owners, we feel the pain ourselves.
 This is why our clients for our corporate services enjoy working with us.
 We understand you.

-And we also know that the biggest pain point for almost 2 years now has been – such a basic need – a business bank account solution in Hong Kong.
+And we also know that the biggest pain point for almost 2 years now has been – such a basic need – a business account solution in Hong Kong.

 One with credit cards for you and your staff.
 Or, one that can link to your Paypal and Stripe.